AyeAreEm/current/docs/Directives.md

 # Directives
-Current does not have build options from the cli but instead is written in your code.<br>
+Pine does not have build options from the cli but instead is written in your code.<br>
 The idea is to have a full compile time system in place that uses directives and compile time code.

 ## Output